-As the technology is evolving, introducing newer and better solutions to ease our day to day hustle, a huge amount of data is generated from these different solutions in different formats like sensors, logs, and databases.
-The amount of data being generated is only going one way that is up which means increasing requirement for storing this humongous amount of data.
-To fulfill this requirement, there are storage systems available which are more than capable enough to store this not only in an efficient manner but also cheaper than ever.
-This was about the data generated and how you can store it, but the question is - are you doing enough to analyze it in a way which will profit your business.
+As technology is evolving, introducing newer and better solutions to ease our day-to-day hustle, a huge amount of data is generated from these different solutions in different formats like sensors, logs, and databases.
+The amount of data being generated is only going one way that is up which means increasing the requirement for storing this humongous amount of data.
+To fulfill this requirement, there are storage systems available that are more than capable enough to store this not only in an efficient manner but also cheaper than ever.
+This was about the data generated and how you can store it, but the question is - are you doing enough to analyze it in a way that will profit your business?
 If the answer is ‘Yes’ then this blog is for you and if the answer is ‘No’ then this blog is definitely for you.
-There are different technologies available that can elevate the value of the generated data and one of them is “data ingestion with big data”.
+There are different technologies available that can elevate the value of the generated data, and one of them is “data ingestion with big data”.

 So, what is data ingestion?